 We start with the shearing effect alone as it does not modify the global orientation of one quadrupole set relatively to the other one (see Fig.~\ref{fig:motif} for a representation).
 One angle per set ($\beta_S$, $\beta_T$) is required to characterise this defect pattern.
 In the case of a pure shearing, $\beta_S$ is the angle of the axis passing by the centres of the two electrodes of the $S$-set closest to the $x$-axis of the frame to the $x$-direction, the other trap axis being constrained to have a $-\beta_S$ angle to the $y$-direction of the frame (the angle sign-convention being the trigonometric one).
 The three aligned local minima induced by such a deformation is the signature of an extra quadrupole term, and the minima configuration can be reproduced by the analytical expression

 with the adjusted parameter $h_h=1.404$ fitting our trap dimensions.
-The comparison between analytical and numerical results show an agreement for a shearing angle up to its maximal size $\pi/15$ up to a the smaller pixel size of $2.6~\mu$m.
+The comparison between analytical and numerical results show an agreement for a shearing angle up to its maximal size $\pi/15$ up to the smaller pixel size of $2.6~\mu$m.
 The coding of this perturbation is then $a_1=h_h\beta_T$, $a_2=h_h\beta_S$, $a_3=a_4=0$

-As for a rotation between the two quadrupole sets, defined by the smallest angle between two neighbour electrodes within the octupole trap $\pi/4-2|\delta|$, it does not induce any extra minimum in the pseudo-potential.
+As for a rotation between the two quadrupole sets, defined by the smallest angle $\gamma$ between two neighbour electrodes within the octupole trap, it does not induce any extra minimum in the pseudo-potential.
 Nevertheless, we see in the next section that it has an impact when combined with other geometric defects as it rotates the alignment of the minima.
-In that case, $\delta$ must be oriented and it is positive for a counter-clockwise rotation of the $S$-set.
+In that case, the relevant parameter is the angle $\delta$ such that $|\delta|=(\pi/4-\gamma)/2$, oriented positively for a counter-clockwise rotation of the $S$-set.
 We now consider more realistic situations that combine different basis defects.